 5. Bottom Bracket

-Race Face also offers a bottom bracket-based power meter.
 The Race Face CINCH is a power-equipped spindle that replaces your current spindle.
-The CINCH sells for $599 and is compatible with Race Face cranksets such as the Next SL G4, Next G3, Next R and Turbine.
-Like the ROTOR 2INpower, the CINCH features Bluetooth SMART and rechargeable li-ion battery technology, however it measures left leg power only like the ROTOR INpower MTB.
+The CINCH sells for $599 and is compatible with Race Face cranksets such as the Next SL G5, Next SL G4, Next SL G3, Next R and Turbine.
+The CINCH features Bluetooth SMART and rechargeable li-ion battery technology.

 Race Face CINCH Spindle